Blackbaud

-Blackbaud (NASDAQ:BLKB) is a cloud computing provider that serves the social good community—nonprofits, foundations, corporations, education institutions, healthcare organizations, religious organizations, and individual change agents.
+Blackbaud, Inc. is a cloud computing provider that supports nonprofits, foundations, corporations, education institutions, healthcare organizations, religious organizations, and individual change agents.
 Its products focus on fundraising, website management, CRM, analytics, financial management, ticketing, and education administration.

 Blackbaud's flagship product is a fundraising SQL database software, Raiser's Edge.
 Revenue from the sale of Raiser's Edge and related services accounted for thirty percent of Blackbaud's total revenue in 2012.
 Other products and services include Blackbaud Enterprise CRM, Altru, Financial Edge, Education Edge, Blackbaud NetCommunity, eTapestry, Luminate Online, Luminate CRM, Friends Asking Friends.
 In addition, Blackbaud offers consultancy services to nonprofit organizations.

 Blackbaud was founded in 1981 by Anthony Bakker.
 The company is headquartered in Charleston, South Carolina.
-It has regional offices in Austin, Texas; Plano, Texas; St. Paul, Minnesota; and Bedford, New Hampshire.
-Internationally, Blackbaud has offices in London, England; Sydney, Australia and Glasgow, Scotland.
+Blackbaud went to a remote-first approach for employees in 2021, closing all of its regional offices while keeping its Charleston headquarters.

-Michael Gianoni is Blackbaud's CEO.
+Mike Gianoni is Blackbaud's CEO.

 History

 Blackbaud's history traces back to 1981, when Blackbaud founder Anthony Bakker developed a computerized billing system for the Nightingale-Bamford School in Manhattan, New York City.
 By 1982, Bakker's expanded client list allowed him to quit his day job as a banker, and he incorporated Blackbaud Microsystems.
 Bakker's new company was headquartered in New York City.
 Blackbaud's first product was Student Billing, an accounts receivable system geared toward private grade schools.
 The company's flagship product, The Raiser's Edge, was developed from its Student Billing product.

 The company had 75 employees in 1989, when it decided to relocate from New York City due to high operational costs.
 Blackbaud relocated to Mount Pleasant, South Carolina, with the help of a $750,000 business loan.
 Of the company's original 75 employees, 30 remained in a support and training office in New York City and 15 relocated to Blackbaud's new South Carolina headquarters.
 In 1992, the company outgrew its Mount Pleasant headquarters and relocated to North Charleston, South Carolina.

-In 1994, Blackbaud converted its software offerings from DOS to Windows 95.
+In 1994, Blackbaud converted its software from MS-DOS to Windows 95.
 This decision led to a sales increase from $19 million in 1995 to $26 million in 1996.
-During this time Blackbaud acquired multiple DOS-based competitors, including ACOMS of Burlington, Massachusetts; Master Systems Inc. of Pinole, California; and Blackbaud's "chief challenger", Master Software of Indianapolis, Indiana.
+During this time Blackbaud acquired multiple MS-DOS-based competitors, including ACOMS of Burlington, Massachusetts; Master Systems Inc. of Pinole, California; and Blackbaud's "chief challenger", Master Software of Indianapolis, Indiana.
 Blackbaud's acquisition of Master Software doubled its customer base.

 Blackbaud began using value-added resellers in 1998, which further expanded the company's customer base.
 In 2000, Robert Sywolski became CEO of Blackbaud.
 Sywolski had previously served as CEO of North American operations for Cap Gemini, an international consulting firm.